Skip to content

 • filters: an array of filters applied to the search, if any

-This event is triggered when a user clicks on a search result.
-It can be used to track how often users engage with search results.
+This event is triggered when a user clicks on a product.
+It can be used to track how often users engage with products.

 To track this event, you can use the following code snippet: